HafsaBintAhmed/alx-system_engineering-devops/0x02-shell_redirections/README.md

 6. Script that displays the third line of a file
 7. Script that creats a file named
 7. Script that creats a file name
+8. A script that writes into the file ls_cwd_content the result of the command ls -la.
+If the file ls_cwd_content already exists, it should be overwritten.
+If the file ls_cwd_content does not exist, create it